 Q: Mr. Woodleaf, is John Money for Nothing kind of like Mr. Hat on South Park?

-A: That is Dr. Woodleaf to you, Interviewer, and No, I am aware John is a real person.
+A: That is Dr. Woodleaf to you, Interviewer, and no, I am aware John is a real person.
 What do you think I am, Insane?!
-I don’t have to take this.
-This interview is finished, Over.
-I am very upset.
-I am hanging up on you right now.
+This interview is over.

 Interviewer: No wait, I admit I was out of line.
 Did he die or disappear?
 You claim he was one of your roommates.
 One more chance?!
 I get that you are just “playing” with the tourists.
 And John Money for Nothing is real, (long pause) or is he?

 Woodleaf: dramatic aside: You have just witnessed the perfect fruition of my art.